ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Value between 3 and 524,287.

-    Set this to :literal:`0` to remove the user\-specific limit (NOFILEPROCMAX).
+    Set this to :literal:`0` to remove the user\-specific limit :literal:`NOFILEPROCMAX`.
 This allows the system default from BPXPRMxx to apply.

-    This option is mutually exclusive with :literal:`delete`.
+    This option is mutually exclusive with :emphasis:`omvs.delete`.

     | **required**: False
     | **type**: int